ibm-cloud-docs/appid/access-control.md

 After you create roles, you can assign them to your user's profile.
 You can also assign roles when you create a future user.

-By default, roles are not returned in a users token.
-It is recommended that your runtime decisions are configured based on scopes.
-But, if you would like to use roles, you can map them to your tokens by using [custom claims mapping](/docs/services/appid?topic=appid-customizing-tokens).
-{: note}

 ### Assigning roles in the UI